edebroux/census_api_builder/README.md

 * County Business Pattern (CBP)
 * Nonemployer Statistics (NES)

-In the future, I intend to create additional Jupyter Notebook notebooks to build API requests from different Census Programs, such as the American Community Survey and Economic Indicator Division.
+In the future, I intend to create additional Jupyter Notebook notebooks to build API requests from different Census Programs, such as the American Community Survey, the Annual Business Survey, etc.